Bentix-cs/fivem-greenscreener/README.md

 A small script that allows you to take screenshots of every gta clothing infront of a greenscreen.
 You can use them for example in your inventory or a clothing shop.

-Idea and greenscreen map from this [repository](https://github.com/Stuyk/altv-greenscreener).
+Greenscreen map from this [repository](https://github.com/Stuyk/altv-greenscreener).

 If you want to support me use [ko-fi](https://ko-fi.com/bentix)❤️​.